 Most bulb planters are very easy to use, and you’ll usually just need to insert it into the soil, twist and remove.
 You can then plant the bulb in the soil at the required depth and release the dug soil back into the hole using the planter.

 If you struggle with mobility or suffer from a bad back, go for a bulb planter with a long handle like the Spear & Jackson Traditional Long Handle Bulb Planter that you can use standing.
 Crouching down in the soil can get uncomfortable quickly.

 Digging in soil can be hard work, but most quality bulb planters should cut through the soil easily.
 A planter with a long handle will allow you to use your feet for extra leverage (like a spade), while smaller and simpler planters may require a bit more man power.

 A bulb planter can make all the difference when it comes to creating a beautiful flower-filled garden, but choose carefully!
 The Gardena Bulb Planter gets our vote.
-It’s easy to use, durable and great quality, with the 25 year warranty a testament to that.
+It’s easy to use, durable and fantastic quality.